aoc/year2019/

 10//! * Rotate left or right to face the current path segment (a horizontal or vertical line).

-11//! * Go forwards until we hit the end of the current path segment.
+11//! * Go forward until we hit the end of the current path segment.

 12//! * If it's a dead end then finish.